 This means an employee will have to perform all repetitive tasks manually.
 Ask yourself how many recurring tasks like payments, task assignment, or task completion tend to show up in your projects to get a sense of whether it’s better to go paid.

-monday.com: a paid service with a positive ROI?
+monday.com: a paid service with the best workflows

 Speaking of ‘better to go paid,’ we have a suggestion we’d like to make.